rahulgopinath/rahulgopinath.github.io/_posts/2016-11-08-using-mutants-to-improve-tests.markdown

 suggests that either your program is not perfect, or your test suite is not adequate.

-The other important benefit of statement or expression deletion mutation is that there is a consistent and standard definition.
+The other important benefit of statement deletion mutation is that there is a consistent and standard definition (unfortunately, expression deletion operators are inconsistent in this regard).
 That is, you can expect tools that implement statement or expression deletion mutation to provide similar scores (although not across translation stages).